davidsound/vdms-training/labs/03_Basic_Commands_Part1.md

 Pipes can be added in series.
 The output of one command can serve as the input for the next command whose output can then be used as an input for the next and so on...
 Pipes can also be used in combination with redirection.

-Write a combination of commands to count the number of files and directories in the `tux` directory and write this to a file called `file_count.txt`.
+Write a combination of commands to count the number of files and directories in the `dc_sites` directory and write this to a file called `file_count.txt`.
 For this you will use the `wc -l` command to count the lines.
 Review the man pages for the `wc` command, which by default does a "word count" on the input.

 ```
-[ntc@ntc ~]$ ls -l tux/ | wc -l > file_count.txt
+[ntc@ntc ~]$ ls -l dc_sites/ | wc -l > file_count.txt
 [ntc@ntc ~]$

 ```